haran08/The-start-of-my-journey/README.md

 # This project isn't finished yet, as i'm with little time right now, I just finished the core parts of the game;
 # As sad as this is for me how wanted to show how much I learned with this book for his creator, I can't do much
-# about his right now...
+# about this right now...
 So the best solution that I find after 1 month of seeing what I could do was to write
 # in this documentation what I plan to add later on the finished project, both to informe you how is reading this
 # documentation and to remember me later when i have gone back here about what needed to be done.
 # Missing Parts: